 '''

-putitj -per-method -method makeWithdrawal
+putitj -per-method -method

+makeWithdrawal

 NationalTrust -java NTbank

 '''

-If the -method option is used, Orbix Java assumes that the server is a permethod server.
+2. If the -method option is used, Orbix Java assumes that the server is a per-method server.

 '''

-putitj -method makeDeposit NationalTrust
+putitj -method makeDeposit

+NationalTrust

 -java NTbank

 '''

 You can specify patterns for methods so that operation names matching a particular pattern cause Orbix Java to use a particular server activation.
-The use of pattern matching allows a group of server processes to share a workload between them, whereby each server process is responsible for a range of methods.
-The pattern matching is based on regular expressions similar to UNIX regular expressions.
+The use of pattern matching allows a group of server processes to share a workload between them, whereby each server process is responsible for putitj -per-method FirstTrust -method 'make'

+- a range of methods.
+The pattern matching is based on regular expressions similar to UNIX regular expressions. - 3.
 The following command registers a per-method server called FirstTrust on the local host with the specified executable file: